robrich/docker-hands-on-workshop/03-Volumes-as-durable-storage/start/README.md

 Setup
 -----

+1. Clone this repository.

+2. Open a terminal in this `03-Volumes-as-durable-storage/start` directory.

-1. Build the container: `docker build -t volumetest:0.1 .`
+3. Build the container: `docker build -t volumetest:0.1 .`

 The problem